-Use the Journal Citation Reports (JCR) to locate impact factors.
-The impact factor is a measure of the frequency with which the average article in a journal has been cited in a particular year.
+UVA and UVA Health faculty, staff and students can use the Journal Citation Reports (JCR) to locate Journal Impact Factors.
+The Impact Factor is a measure of the frequency with which the average article in a journal has been cited in a particular year.
 The JCR also lists journals and their impact factors and ranking in the context of their specific field(s).

 NOTE: if you are affiliated with the UVA School of Medicine, the Library can generate a report with Times Cited, Impact Factor, Journal Category and Journal Rank data for SOM faculty publication lists.
 This saves a great deal of time on this process.
 To get help, Ask Us to consult with a librarian, or email email@example.com.

 Are you looking for both Times Cited and Impact Factors?
 See our guide on Finding Times Cited, Impact Factors, Journal Category and Rank.